(work in progress..)

 A diminished seventh chord, or diminshed-diminshed seventh chord,can often be seen labeled as: C°7, Cdim7.
 It’s foundation is a Diminished chord build with a Diminished on top.
 This chord is found quite often in Jazz music.

-This chord, called a 9th Chord, happens to be my favorite.
-When adding a 9th, you don’t want to use too much.
-A 9th has it’s best results when used in small quantities.
+A 9th Chord has it’s best results when used in small quantities.
 You can think of a Major 9th as of ‘something being there’ while a Minor 9th as ‘something missing’.
 That ‘something’ being a sedimental feeling toward something.
 What kind of sedimental feeling is being dictated by whether its Major or Minor and the chords surrounding it.

 Building a 9th Chord

 When used with a Minor, it has a feeling of uncomfortable & uneasiness.
 It makes you want to lose the 9th as soon as possible and turn it back into a regular minor chord.
 The minor 9th is also considered a suspended 2nd.
 This is why it’s best in small quantities.